ViktoriiaKlymenko/JeansStyle/README.md

 # jeansstyle

-My online shop, that was developed within two weeks before the university thesis submission ;) So don't take it seriosly it's not all that I can offer you!
+My online shop, that was developed within a week before the university thesis submission ;) So don't take it seriosly it's not all that I can offer you!